Hashtag Web3 Logo

 What goes wrong:

-Perverse Incentives: Incentives encouraging bad behavior instead of good.
-Example: If validators earn more from dishonesty than honesty, they'll be dishonest.
+• Perverse Incentives: Incentives can encourage bad behavior instead of good.
+For example, if validators earn more from dishonesty than honesty, they will be dishonest.

-Validator Centralization: If staking requirements too high, only few can validate.
-Creates centralization.
-Example: Ethereum requires 32 ETH (~$64k), limiting small participants.
+• Validator Centralization: If staking requirements are too high, only a few can validate, leading to centralization.

-Token Debasement: If new token issuance too high relative to demand, token value collapses.
-Unsustainable rewards.
+• Token Debasement: If new token issuance is too high relative to demand, token value can collapse.

-Exit Scams: If team can exit with treasury, incentives misaligned.
-Example: Founders might exit if governance weak.
+• Exit Scams: If a team can exit with treasury funds, incentives may be misaligned.

-Coordination Failures: If all participants independently choose rational action, suboptimal outcome.
-Tragedy of commons.
+• Coordination Failures: If all participants independently choose rational actions, the outcome may be suboptimal.

 Poor cryptoeconomic design leads to observable failures.